Caroline Glick

-Caroline Glick (קרולין גליק; born 1969) is an American-born Israeli conservative columnist, journalist, and author.
-She writes for Israel Hayom, Breitbart News, The Jerusalem Post, and Maariv.
-She is adjunct senior fellow for Middle Eastern Affairs at the Washington, D.C.-based Center for Security Policy, and directs the Israeli Security Project at the David Horowitz Freedom Center.
-In 2019, she was a candidate on the Israeli political party New Right's list for Knesset.
+Caroline B. Glick (קרולין גליק; born 1969) is an Israeli-American conservative journalist and author who lives in Efrat, in Gush Etzion.
+She writes for Israel Hayom, Breitbart News, The Jerusalem Post, Jewish News Syndicate and Maariv.
+She is an adjunct senior fellow for Middle Eastern Affairs at the Washington, D.C.–based Center for Security Policy, and directs the Israeli Security Project at the David Horowitz Freedom Center.
+In 2019, she was a candidate on the Israeli political party New Right's list for the Knesset.

 Early life and education

-Glick was born in Houston Texas, U.S., to a Jewish family.
+Glick was born in 1969 in Houston, Texas, to a Jewish family.
 They moved to Chicago when she was a baby, and she grew up in the Hyde Park neighborhood.
 She graduated from Columbia College, Columbia University, in 1991 with a Bachelor of Arts in political science.

-As a teenager traveling with her parents and siblings, she visited Israel for the first time at the onset of the First Lebanon War.
+As a teenager traveling with her parents and siblings, Glick visited Israel for the first time at the onset of the First Lebanon War.
 Glick immigrated to Israel in 1991, and joined the Israel Defense Forces (IDF).

-She is the sister of American diplomat Bonnie Glick.
+Glick is the sister of American diplomat Bonnie Glick.
 In 2007 she married Jerusalem attorney Ephraim Katzir, but they divorced.
-Later, Glick married Shimon Suisa.